Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/Significance Differential Tests/Annova_test & Kruskal-wallis_test/Read_me.md

 In statistics, the Mann–Whitney U test is a nonparametric test of the null hypothesis that, for randomly selected values X and Y from two populations, the probability of X being greater than Y is equal to the probability of Y being greater than X.

 #### ABOUT PACKAGE
- Usage:
+ **Usage:**<br/>
  kruskal.test(x, ...)

- * Parameters:
+ **Arguments:**

-x: a numeric vector of data values, or a list of numeric data vectors.
+**x:** a numeric vector of data values, or a list of numeric data vectors.
 Non-numeric elements of a list will be coerced, with a warning.<br/>
-g: a vector or factor object giving the group for the corresponding elements of x.
+**g:** a vector or factor object giving the group for the corresponding elements of x.
 Ignored with a warning if x is a list.<br/>
-formula: a formula of the form response ~ group where response gives the data values and group a vector or factor of the corresponding groups.<br/>
+**formula:** a formula of the form response ~ group where response gives the data values and group a vector or factor of the corresponding groups.<br/>
-data: an optional matrix or data frame (or similar: see model.frame) containing the variables in the formula formula.
+**data:** an optional matrix or data frame (or similar: see model.frame) containing the variables in the formula formula.
 By default the variables are taken from environment(formula).